-This easy Apple Coffee Cake recipe is a great way to use up apples that are just past their hand-eating days.
+This easy Apple Crumb Cake recipe is a great way to use up apples that are just past their hand-eating days.
 It makes a moist coffeecake covered in a simple crumb topping and apple slices cooked in cinnamon-sugar.

-Apple Coffeecake Recipe
+Apple Crumb Cake Recipe

 This easy apple coffeecake recipe is a great way to use up apples that are just past their hand-eating days.
 Moist coffeecake covered in a simple crumb topping and apple slices cooked in cinnamon-sugar.